groupvine/gv-doc/7-advanced/2-htmlSource.md

 are often instead used only for positioning elements in emails (particularly due to limited email support for 'position'-related CSS elements).
 To avoid these borders and margins around &lt;table&gt;
-elements, and some other default styling, wrap your custom HTML within an element with class="gv-base-styling".
-This could be done by adding this class to an element that already wraps your email content, or adding an overally &lt;div&gt; wrapper like this:
+elements, and some other default styling, wrap the custom HTML within an element with class="gv-base-styling".
+This could be done by adding this class to an element that already wraps this email content, or adding an overally &lt;div&gt; wrapper like this:

 ```